jongbelegen/react-native-touch-tracker/README.md

   return <Button onPress={() => 0} title="Press it" />;
 }
 ```

-Since `<TouchTrackerProvider />` renders a view you probably need to add some style like flex: 1 to keep it from messing up your style.

 ### Utilities
 You can make use of the utilities to detect if a click was inside or outside
 ```tsx